Voultapher/sort-research-rs/writeup/intel_avx512/text.md

 - All generic comparison based implementations see a large performance uplift compared to Skylake.
 - ipnsort is much closer to vqsort for large inputs compared to the Skylake Linux machine.
 - crumsort shows smaller gains compared to pdqsort and rust_std than on the Skylake machines.
-- vqsort hits it's peak throughput earlier than on the Skylake Linux machine.
+- vqsort hits its peak throughput earlier than on the Skylake Linux machine.

 #### Neon test machine